rtm516/GeyserMC-wiki/Setup.md

 **Note:**
 Note that due to IOS environment, if your device has low species, you might encounter a crash “ios software kills NewTerm” while your playing, there is no fix for that becuase of how ios works.

+you might encounter some issues, run `su` then enter the password `alpine`, for root access, it will make you able to run the server *issues happen for some reasons*

 ## Setup Videos
 Setup tutorials in a variety of languages.